 Location: Augusta, GA

 Augusta National has decided to postpone the 2020 Masters Golf Tournament due to the Coronavirus Covid-19 and concern for player’s safety and public health.
-The new dates will be announced at a later date.
+The new dates will be November 9 – 15, 2020.

 Known for being dedicated to tradition, The Masters at Augusta National is known as one of the top bucket list golf events to attend.
 Rich in southern hospitality, Georgians open their arms to the only major golf championship that is held annually in the same location.
 Each year, the top golf players pine for the privilege of being awarded the coveted Green Jacket.